Introduction / overview

 Apprentices are given the chance to try a variety of activities and learn new skills at their own pace which they can draw on for the rest of their careers.

-They spend time with our five different and experience regular site visits to widen their knowledge and understanding.
+They spend time with our five different divisions and experience regular site visits to widen their knowledge and understanding.

 Apprentices also receive training in other trades and new legislation as and when required.